retro1996/VistaThemePlasma/INSTALL.md

 3. Move ```sddm-theme-mod``` to ```/usr/share/sddm/themes```.
 4. Import and apply the color scheme through System Settings.
-5. When applying the global theme, only apply the splash screen and uncheck everything else.

 ## KWin components <a name="kwin"></a>